ElvenTools/elven-tools-website/src/docs/elven-tools-workflows.md

 publicationDate: '2022-01-25'
 tags:
   - articles
 excerpt: "How exactly should one work with the Elven Tools?
-Let's see the options and how you could sell and distribute your NFTs.
-All in a randomized way."
+Let's see the options on how you could randomly mint and distribute your NFTs"
 ogTitle: "Elven Tools workflows"
 ogDescription: "How exactly should one work with the Elven Tools?
-Let's see the options and how you could sell and distribute your NFTs.
-All in a randomized way."
+Let's see the options on how you could randomly mint and distribute your NFTs"
 ogUrl: "https://www.elven.tools/docs/elven-tools-workflows.html"
 twitterTitle: "Elven Tools workflows"
 twitterDescription: "How exactly should one work with the Elven Tools?
-Let's see the options and how you could sell and distribute your NFTs.
-All in a randomized way."
+Let's see the options on how you could randomly mint and distribute your NFTs"
 twitterUrl: "https://www.elven.tools/docs/elven-tools-workflows.html"
 ---